amydach/excel_challenge/README.md

 * Create a line chart that graphs the relationship between a goal's amount and its chances at success, failure, or cancellation.

+Note:  Images of charts were provided (see PNG references) that we were required to duplicate in Excel.

 - - -